Bluegrass-GreenSpace-Initiative/LexGreen/README.md

 - Slack notifications for high-priority reports (P≥3):
   - Set `SLACK_WEBHOOK_URL` in your environment before starting the app

-## Deployment (Fly.io)
+## Deployment (for self‑hosting)

-This repo includes a Dockerfile and Fly configuration.
+This app is already deployed at the Live Site above.
+The steps below are only needed if you want to host your own copy (e.g., a fork or private instance).
+The repo includes a Dockerfile and Fly configuration.
 The app uses a persistent volume mounted at `/app/instance` for the SQLite DB and uploaded photos.

 1) Install and log in to Fly
 ```bash